MySQL InnoDB Cluster Charm deploys and manages the lifecycle of a

 juju deploy -n 3 mysql-innodb-cluster --config cluster-name myCluster

 Add a relation to a MySQL 8 Router (via the db-router endpoint):

 juju add-relation mysql-innodb-cluster:db-router msyql-router:db-router

-The charm can be related to existing charms that use the shared-db relation.
+A relation can be made to charms that use the shared-db endpoint,

 juju add-relation mysql-innodb-cluster:shared-db keystone:shared-db